 - Leadership/Talent Gap

 - Infrastructure Investment

 - Existential Threats, Improving Public Funding and Pay for Success/SIBs.

 The Reflection Questionnaire (2017) helped the community

 - Celebrate its progress

 - Course correct

 - Plan for how it can better meet its mission.

-The feedback from these surveys framed the major priorities for the years to come:

-- Continuing to build the online community - Providing a way to self-assess an organization, based on the Performance Imperative, resulting in the Performance Practice - Doing more to influrence funders to help their grantees through funder profiles and the monograph - Doing more to consider small nonprofits.
+The feedback from these surveys framed the major priorities for the years to come: - Continuing to build the online community - Providing a way to self-assess an organization, based on the Performance Imperative, resulting in the Performance Practice (initally named the PIOSA: Performance Imperative Organizational Self-Assessment) - Doing more to influence funders to help their grantees through funder profiles and the monograph - Doing more to consider small nonprofits.

 We kicked off 2018 with a 29-minute personal video from Mario Morino to the Leap Ambassadors.
 The informal video about where we've been and where we're headed struck a chord with many ambassadors and sparked engaging conversations on multiple fronts.
-Kevin Jones, team lead for engagement, continues to find new ways for ambassadors to engage with the support team and each other.
-Other team members, including Ingvild Bjornvold, Cheryl Collins, Linda Johanek, and Mary Winkler are assigned as primary contacts to ambassadors although the entire support team is always happy to assist.
+Kevin Jones, team lead for engagement, continued to find new ways for ambassadors to engage with the support team and each other.
+Other Leap support team members, including Ingvild Bjornvold, Cheryl Collins, Linda Johanek, and Samantha Sherrod served as primary contacts to ambassadors although the entire support team was always happy to assist.
 High Tech AND High Touch....

 In February 2016, eight ambassadors had dinner at EDWIN's in Cleveland, and the idea of regional ambassador gatherings gained traction.
-From then until November 2019, 133 ambassadors attended at least one of the 27 hosted gatherings which indicated there was an interest in getting together with other ambassadors in their regions.
+From then until May 2023, more than 200 ambassadors have attended at least one of the in-person hosted gatherings.
+Seventy-seven ambassadors attended one of nine virtual gatherings since the first was hosted in 2020.